Fast Getaway: Production

 The film was a production of Burbank, California-based CineTel, which used a legal entity established in Park City, Utah, called Wasatch Productions, for the shoot.
 Cynthia Rothrock signed on for the film first, and Haim was later added to the cast.
 The actor was also named an associate producer on the movie, the first such credit of his career.
 Rothrock saw the film as crucial to her career, as it was her first not to revolve around martial arts, which she hoped would propel her towards more mainstream roles.
 It was the main unit directing debut of stunt coordinator and second unit director Spiro Razatos.

 Principal photography started on June 6, 1990, and lasted five weeks.
 While the film is set in Colorado, production spent about three days in that state, and the majority of photography took place in neighboring Utah.
 The opening robbery is a composite of Provo, for the exteriors, and Salt Lake City for the bank's interior.
 The post office heist and escape were filmed in Park City.
 The botched robbery and arrest were actually shot earlier in Lehi.
 Other spots visited by the shoot included Heber City, Coalville and East Canyon.
-The film's signature setpiece was shot in Colorado at the Royal Gorge Bridge near Cañon City, and features was what was touted by the producers as the highest two-man fall ever recorded in a feature film at the time.
+The film's signature setpiece was shot in Colorado at the Royal Gorge Bridge near Cañon City, and features what was touted by the producers as the highest two-man fall ever recorded in a feature film at the time.
 In actuality, according to Steve Kelso, one of the stuntmen involved, even the latter part of the 1100-foot descent, a seemingly 400-foot jump towards the river, was controlled by a carefully concealed winch.
 They still plummeted at a speed of about 40 miles per hour.

 While on set, the producers tried to get Rothrock to do frontal nudity, which was more than she had agreed to.
 She told them to reach out to her agent, after which the demand was not mentioned again.
 Rothrock also felt that, as a first-time director, Razatos was more prone to asserting his authority towards her, due to her martial arts background, than he was towards the film's seasoned thespians.
 However, she was allowed to choreograph the hotel room fight scene, and took the opportunity to bring back some acrobatic moves from her Hong Kong films.
 The fight at the back of the pick up truck was shot as is, with Rothrock's foot being secured by a very small chain preventing her from falling over.
 When he was supposed to get stomped on by Rothrock, Haim refused to wear padding.
 The next day, the actress was scolded by the producers and told that filming was suspended, as Haim had complained that she had hurt him.
 However, when she came back to her hotel, Haim admitted to her that he had invented his injury because he did not want to work that day.